prosto20025/prosto20025/README.md

-- 👋 Hi, I’m @prosto20025
+#👋 Hi, I am Filip Krawczak
 - 👀 I’m interested in IT
-- 🌱 I’m currently studying at the Gdańsk University of Technology.
+- 🌱 I’m currently studying in the third year at the Gdańsk University of Technology.
-- 📫 How to reach me: discord - KriZe#7880
+- 📫 How to reach me: